 How We Make Ethanol

 Like most ethanol plants, White Energy uses a dry milling process.
 It begins by grinding corn or milo kernels into meal that is then slurried with water to form a mash.
 Enzymes are added to the mash to convert starch to sugar.
 The mash is cooked, then cooled and transferred to fermenters.
 Once yeast is added, the conversion of sugar to alcohol begins.
 After fermentation, the resulting ethanol is separated from the remaining stillage.
-The ethanol is distilled and dehydrated, then blended with denaturant (such as gasoline) to render it undrinkable.
+The ethanol is distilled and dehydrated, then blended with denaturant (such as natural gasoline) to render it undrinkable.
 The ethanol is then delivered by trucks and railcars to domestic and global markets.